Welcome to the "Rancho Relaxo" blog for January.

 our boots are secured because they can get stuck in the mud and come off when

 you least expect it!
 That makes working in the Henhouse Hilton a real chore.
+In the winter, it take twice as long to tend the bird herd than in summer.

 Anyway, the Ol' Rooster and Ol' Hen just wanted to share